Last updated on September 28th, 2022 at 08:12 am

 This NTSC Hi-8 Video Cassette Player Recorder is a cheaper option compared to the above two models.

-This compact model measuring only 5.8 inches wide and weighing around 600 grams, is handy if you need to watch stuff on the go.
+This compact model measures only 5.8 inches wide and weighs around 600 grams, which is handy if you need to watch stuff on the go.

-Among the features included with this model include video noise reduction and wireless connection via LaserLink.
+Among the features included with this model are video noise reduction and wireless connection via LaserLink.

 Learn more about Sony EVO-250 from the video below.